awatemonosan/MsgQueue-Client/README.md

 * 0.1.3 Fixed error relating to promises
 * 0.1.4 Updated to use new version of pidgey
 * 0.1.5 Add optional 2nd argument to .watch
+* 0.1.7 Documented that .watch has been changed to .listen.
+Debug logs removed